buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

   - "A modern activist movement tries to bring Buddhist Ethics to the people with mixed results.
 We take a sympathetic and critical look at what we can learn from their successes and failures."
   - "This course focused primarily on social ethics, but there is growing recognition of the importance of environmental ethics.
 In this course we explore what Buddhism might contribute to our understanding of the natural world."
   - "What might it mean to organize society and economics according to Buddhist Principles?
 What economic order is most compatible with Buddhist Ethics?"
-  - "An overview of Theravada Philosophy structured around the three jewels and four noble truths."
+  - "An overview of Theravāda Philosophy structured around the three jewels and four noble truths."
   - "The cosmology implied by *The Way of the Bodhisattva* is meant to underwrite our ethical practice, but comes with many of its own complications."
   - "The philosophical cornerstone of Buddhist Ethics."
   - "Are we even free to make choices in the first place?
 In this course we tackle the philosophical tensions between kamma and anatta."